 Lead frontend technical integration and communication in strategic partnerships with Coursera, ASU, Internships.com, Taylor Swift, and Facebook/OpenGraph 2.0.

 Introduce standards, and work closely with engineers to drive adoption.
 Successful examples include Chegg's style guide, JS modules, and REST API framework.

 Destroy the competition in hackathons :)

-Led frontend architecture and development efforts for CourseRank, an academic planner and course review system used by over 95% of Stanford's undergraduate student body.
+Led frontend architecture and development for CourseRank, an academic planner and course review system used by over 95% of Stanford's undergraduate student body.

 As a part of our growth strategy, I helped scale this service into a generic platform for over 500 universities, with configurable settings, visual assets, and generic data formats for importing course and scheduling data.
 Acquired by Chegg in July 2010.

-Company-wide tools registry, environment diff tool, and diagnostics monitoring UI for critical services.
+Built and deployed three projects during a 3-month summer internship: Company-wide tools registry, environment diff tool, and diagnostics monitoring UI for critical services.

 Match-3 puzzle game built in one afternoon, using assets from iOS/Android title Tower of Saviors.
 Built as an exploration into responsive rendering and cross-platfrom mouse/touch/MS pointer events. [source]